shivrajkadam19/infracloud_assignment1/README.md

 ```
 Now, Prometheus can be accessible at [http://localhost:9090](http://localhost:9090).

-## Files Included as solution of Part II of task
+## Files Included as solution of Part II and Part III of task
 The following files are present in the solution directory:

 ```gencsv.sh```